-George Balanchine’s full-length masterpiece, inspired by displays at New York City jeweler Van Cleef and Arpels, is made up of three separate ballets—Emeralds, Rubies, and Diamonds.
-Jewels plays with each of the gemstones as inspiration while exploring ballet style in France, the United States, and Russia.
+A ballet in three parts.
+George Balanchine’s full-length masterpiece, inspired by displays at New York City jeweler Van Cleef & Arpels, is made up of three separate ballets—Emeralds, Rubies, and Diamonds.
+Jewels plays with each of the gemstones as inspiration while exploring ballet style from France, the United States, and Russia.
 Emeralds, set to music by Fauré, is a forest green meditation in long, Romantic-style skirts, influenced by the French style of ballet—decorous, restrained, pristine.
-Rubies, set to Stravinsky, is more like Times Square at midnight: bright lights, rushing crowds, a touch of jazz, and just a hint of danger.
-Diamonds, set to Tchaikovsky, is an homage to Imperial Russia and the grand style of Marius Petipa, the father of classical ballet.
+Rubies, set to Stravinsky, is more like Times Square at midnight: bright lights, rushing crowds, and a touch of jazz.
+Diamonds, set to Tchaikovsky, is a glittering homage to Imperial Russia and the grand style of Marius Petipa, the father of classical ballet.

 Gabriel Fauré, Igor Stravinsky, Peter Ilyich Tchaikovsky